eztc/Imperial-Messengers/README.md

 # Imperial-Messengers
 Solution to "Imperial Messengers" problem

-This program is hard-coded to read input from a file “input.txt” and output a solution to the Imperial Messengers challenge.
+This program is reads a text file as input and outputs a solution to the Imperial Messengers challenge.

 Imperial Messengers challenge:
 An empire has certain number of cities and has a network of limitless messengers set up between the cities.
 The challenge is to find the least amount of time required for all cities to receive the message.